2qx/future-bitcoin-cash/packages/app/src/routes/contracts/+page.md

 Anyone may that can construct a transaction to satisfy the requirement of the gantry `execute` function may step the gantry forward and commission tokens into a new vault.

-The below version has eight (8) threads, each thread has enough tokens to satisfy locking the entire coin supply.
+The below version has seven (7) threads, each thread has enough tokens to satisfy locking the entire coin supply.

 ```solidity
 pragma cashscript ^0.10.0;